SteveHicksCH/roawa/README.md

 In Browser:
 http://localhost:8080/roawa/edit

-For CHS vagrant deploy - http://chs-dev:4000/roawa/edit
+For CHS vagrant deploy - http://[CHS Alias and LB Port]/roawa/edit

 Note for Firefox:
 Check that in the Network settings is ticked "Bypass proxy server for your local address"